abougouffa/minemacs/docs/README.md

 > in tinkering with Emacs, MinEmacs remains just a tool that I use in my
 > everyday work, and that I like to share with other Emacsers.

+## Main features
+MinEmacs comes with batteries included.
+Here are some of its unique features:

+#### Laziness
+Defer loading packages until the user needs them.
+Or, for packages that needs to be loaded, try to do that after starting Emacs.

+#### Modules system
+The packages are grouped in modules, with a bit of glue to make them work together.

+#### On demand modules
+MinEmacs includes a large number of major-modes and packages to work with programming languages.
+However, the majority of these packages aren't loaded at startup.
+MinEmacs uses an on-demand system to load the packages only when the user opens a supported file, or when he opens a buffer with a mode that can be extended by one of the on-demand modules.
+The behavior of this feature customized via `minemacs-on-demand-enable-auto-mode`, `minemacs-on-demand-enable-magic-mode`, `minemacs-on-demand-enable-interpreter-mode` and `minemacs-on-demand-enable-companion-packages`.

 ## Install

 Open a shell and run: